All content was accurate at the time of publication. Check issuer's site for most up to date information.

 Check your Eligibility

 Card eligibility varies by card.
+Use this flow chart to easily check if you're eligible.

 To be eligible for the Southwest personal credit card bonuses you need to: